This text is translated into Russian by google automatic human level neural machine.

 In Yakutia, absolutely all ministers visited, even those who do not like to get out of the Garden Ring.
 I think the benefits of such trips and meetings were mutual - and ordinary people, and "people sovereign."

-Come yourself to any of these meetings, take a look, participate.
+Come to one of these meetings yourself, take a look, take part.
 Better to see once than hear a hundred times.
 Consider this a personal invitation!